-A7.
+- A7.
 Follow these instructions to correct this: When registering, TH asks for your "student ID."
 Please enter your net ID, not your PID.
 Your net ID is merely your MSU email minus the "@msu.edu."
 For example, my MSU email is mds@msu.edu.
 Therefore, my net ID is mds.
-Therefore, my TH "student ID" is mds.

-- Q8.
-If I end up with an 89.99% in the course at the end of the semester, will my grade be rounded-up to a 90%? - A8.
-No. I may or may not adjust individual lecture exam scores, and offer extra credit, but I will not adjust overall course scores. - Q9.
+Therefore, my TH "student ID" is mds. - Q8.
+If I end up with an 89.99% in the course at the end of the semester, will my grade be rounded-up to a 90%?

+Q9.
 Can I do a project/paper to improve my grade?

 A9.
+No. Sorry.

-No. Sorry. - Q10.
-How soon will my exam scores be posted? - A10.
-Usually within 24-48 hours. - Q11.
+Q10.
+How soon will my exam scores be posted?

+A10.
+Usually within 24-48 hours.

+- Q11.
 Do I have to print out the PPT lecture slides? - A11.
-No. However, I encourage that you print them out and bring them to lecture to ease the note-taking process. - Q12.
-Does anyone ever get a 4.0 in this course? - A12.
+No. However, I encourage that you print them out and bring them to lecture, or annotate on them on your computer, to ease the note-taking process. - Q12.
+Does anyone ever get a 4.0 in this course?

+A12.
 Yes, plenty.
-Approximately 25-30% of PSL 310 students earn 4.0s. - Q13.
-If I miss a class, will I also be excused for the Top Hat attendance and participation points that I missed? - A13.
+Approximately 25-30% of PSL 310 students earn 4.0s.

+Q13.
+If I miss a class, will I also be excused for the Top Hat attendance and participation points that I missed?

+A13.
 I will automatically excuse two absences, which will include any participation points given that day.
 Beyond that, no make-up opportunities will be offered, under any circumstances, for quiz, participation, or attendance points.

+A8.
+No. I may or may not adjust individual lecture exam scores, but I will not adjust overall course scores.